ellahad/Phase-2-group-project/README.md

 **Business Problem**

-- Real estate is a highly dynamic market influenced by numerous factors.
-This makes it challenging for real estate investors to accurately predict house prices.

-- Inaccurate pricing models can lead to reduced profitability, missed opportunities, and dissatisfied customers.

-- The current pricing strategy of the real estate company is suboptimal, leading to potential loss of revenue and increased customer dissatisfaction.

-- Hence, the need for a robust predictive pricing model to enable companies to stay competitive and adapt to market fluctuations.
+Real estate is a highly dynamic market influenced by numerous factors.
+This makes it challenging for real estate investors to accurately predict house prices.Inaccurate pricing models can lead to reduced profitability, missed opportunities, and dissatisfied customers.The current pricing strategy of the real estate company is suboptimal, leading to potential loss of revenue and increased customer dissatisfaction.Hence, the need for a robust predictive pricing model to enable companies to stay competitive and adapt to market fluctuations.

 **Project Overview**

-- This project is an attempt to help real estate investors make informed decisions on what type of houses they should invest in.

-- This is in terms of the most impactful features, both positively and negatively, on House prices.

-- The components of the analysis include Data preparation, Feature selection and Engineering, Model Development, Evaluation, and Validation.
+This project is an attempt to help real estate investors make informed decisions on what type of houses they should invest in.This is in terms of the most impactful features, both positively and negatively, on House prices.The components of the analysis include Data preparation, Feature selection and Engineering, Model Development, Evaluation, and Validation.

 **The Data**